 - ¼ teaspoon salt

-- Line a 9x5x3 inch loaf pan with plastic wrap, leaving generous overhang on all sides.
+- You can use a 10x5x3 inch or a 9x5x3 inch loaf pan.
+If you use the smaller pan, you will have extra Semifreddo, which you can freeze in ramekins.
+Line the loaf pan with plastic wrap, leaving generous overhang on all sides.

 - Using a stand mixer with whisk attachment, whip cream until soft peaks form.
 Do not beat to stiff peaks or you will have difficulty folding it into the custard.
 Refrigerate whipped cream while making custard.